StableSSM: Alleviating the Curse of Memory in State-space Models through Stable Reparameterization: Background

 In particular, $\widetilde{\mathbf{H}}$ refers to the perturbed models $\widehat{\mathbf{H}}(\cdot; \tilde{\theta}_m)$.
 Moreover, $E(\beta) := \limsup_{m \to \infty} E_m (\beta)$ is the asymptotic perturbation error.
 The weight norm for SSM is $|\theta|_2 := \max(|\Lambda|_2, |U|_2, |b|_2, |c|_2)$. \end{definition}

-Based on the definition of perturbation error, we consider the stable approximation as introduced by \citet{wang2023inverse}.
+Based on the definition of perturbation error, we consider the stable approximation as introduced by \citet{wang2023.InverseApproximationTheory}.

 \begin{definition}[Stable approximation] Let $\beta_0>0$.
-We say a target functional sequence $\mathbf{H}$ admits a \emph{$\beta_0$-stable approximation} if for all $0 \leq \beta \leq \beta_0$, the perturbed error satisfies that: (i) $E(0)=0$; (ii) $E(\beta)$ is continuous for $\beta \in [0 , \beta_0]$. \end{definition} Equation $E(0)=0$ means the functional sequence is an approximation.
+A target functional sequence $\mathbf{H}$ admits a \emph{$\beta_0$-stable approximation} if the perturbed error satisfies that: \begin{enumerate} \item $E(0)=0$. \item $E(\beta)$ is continuous for $\beta \in [0 , \beta_0]$. \end{enumerate} \end{definition} Equation $E(0)=0$ means the universal approximation is achieved by the hypothesis space.
+Stable approximation strengthens the universal approximation by requiring the model to be robust against perturbation on the weights.
 As the stable approximation is the necessary requirement for the optimal parameters to be found by the gradient-based optimizations, it is a desirable assumption.

-The ``curse of memory'' describes the phenomenon where targets approximated by linear, hardtanh, or tanh RNNs must demonstrate an exponential decaying memory.
-However, empirical observations suggest that state-space Models, particularly the S4 variant, may possess favorable properties.
+The ``curse of memory'' phenomenon, which was originally formulated for linear functionals and linear RNNs, is well-documented in prior research~\citep{li2020.CurseMemoryRecurrent,li2022.ApproximationOptimizationTheory,jiang2023.BriefSurveyApproximationa}.
+It describes the phenomenon where targets approximated by linear, hardtanh, or tanh RNNs must demonstrate an exponential decaying memory.
+However, empirical observations suggest that state-space models, particularly the S4 variant, may possess favorable properties.
 Thus, it is crucial to ascertain whether the inherent limitations of RNNs can be circumvented using state-space models.
 Given the impressive performance of state-space models, notably S4, a few pivotal questions arise: Do the model structure of state-space models overcome the ``curse of memory''?
 In the subsequent section, we will demonstrate that the model structure of state-space models does not indeed address the curse of memory phenomenon.